SpotEx: Short Term Price & Fundamental Forecasts

 • ECMWF ensemble weather data, updated twice per day.

-• ECMWF 46-day forecast, updated twice per week.
+• ECMWF 46-day forecast, updated once a day.

 • GFS deterministic weather data: 9 days, updated four times per day.